joshsanders/telicon/README.md

 And constructed with the following guidelines:

 * Breaking backward compatibility bumps the major (and resets the minor and patch)
-* New additions, including new icons, without breaking backward compatibility bumps the minor (and resets the patch)
+* Changes or updates(like new icons) without breaking backward compatibility bumps the minor (and resets the patch)
-* Bug fixes, changes to brand logos, and misc changes bumps the patch
+* Bug fixes, changes to individual icons, and misc changes bumps the patch

 ## Copyright and License
 The icons, code, and assets included in project are licensed under the The MIT License (MIT) - see [this project's license file](https://github.com/joshsanders/telicon/blob/master/LICENSE.md) for details.